 Another added, if you are purchasing something that gives you pleasure, you should always buy the best quality material or product you can afford.
 Many suggested considering it a lifetime purchase; good quality products will retain their value better.

 3. Use Your Pay Raise to Increase Your Savings

 One individual recalled receiving a pay raise and stated how they used their increased wages to invest and grow their pension and savings accounts.

 This person suggested ignoring your pay raise and having it immediately deposited to your savings, pension, or both.
-They continued by stating you don’t miss the money or even notice that it is gone because you never had it.
+They continued by stating that you don’t miss the money or even notice it is gone because you never had it.

 4. Transition Your Spending to a Rewards Card

 Another said to put as much spending as possible on a reward card and set up automatic payments to repay your bill in full each month.
 They said that it takes a little bit of organization.
 Still, it can be like receiving free money with the right credit cards and financial discipline.

 Someone noted to hold off on any luxury purchase you may be considering and give yourself 48 hours to look deeper and evaluate if this purchase or item provides value, meaning, and long-term satisfaction to your future.